shap0011/shap0011/README.md

 ## Hi there 👋

+My name is Olga, and I'm a web developer interested in all things Cloud Computing!

+- 🔭 I’m currently working on the Remote Data and RT Applications demo projects.
+- 🌱 I’m currently learning Cloud Development & Operations.
+- 👯 I’m looking to collaborate on YouTube videos!
+    - Send me ideas to olga.durham.dev@gmail.com

 <!--
 **shap0011/shap0011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.